AdobeDocs/workfront.en/help/administration-and-setup/customize-workfront/creating-custom-status-and-priority-labels/create-customize-issue-severities.md

 * Bug with no workaround
 * Fatal error

-`Workfront administrators` can customize the following information on the default severities provided in `Workfront`:
+Workfront administrators can customize the following information on&nbsp;the default severities provided in Workfront:

 <ul>
  <li>Edit the severity name</li>